api-platform/docs/core/design.md

 Then, it's up to the developer to feed API Platform with an hydrated instance of this API resource object by implementing the [`DataProviderInterface`](data-providers.md).
-Basically, the data provider will query the persistence system (RDBMS, document or graph DB, external API...), and must hydrate and return the POPO that has been designed as mentioned above.
+Basically, the data provider will query the persistence system (RDBMS, document or graph DB, external API, …), and must hydrate and return the POPO that has been designed as mentioned above.

 When updating a state (`POST`, `PUT`, `PATCH`, `DELETE` HTTP methods), it's up to the developer to properly persist the data provided by API Platform's resource object [hydrated by the serializer](serialization.md).